rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/oracle-ampere.md

 :::info

-Oracle Cloud images are incompatable with UFW, so we're going to go with firewalld instead, which is a firewall management solution available for many Linux distributions which acts as a frontend for the iptables packet filtering system provided by the Linux kernel (see https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-using-firewalld-on-centos-7).
+Oracle Cloud images are incompatible with UFW, so we're going to go with firewalld instead, which is a firewall management solution available for many Linux distributions which acts as a frontend for the iptables packet filtering system provided by the Linux kernel (see https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-using-firewalld-on-centos-7).

 :::